WHAT CAN I EXPECT?

 It's a joy to hear kids in the church, learning about the all-powerful, all-knowing, ever-present God who loves them.
 It's wonderful to see them jostling, and asking, and growing, and ... just being kids together with the rest of God's children.
 Parents are encouraged to sit near the front of church so that little ones can better see and hear what is going on in worship.

-No matter what your relationship with the Bible is - skeptical? seeking? steadfast? - you can grow in scholarship and understanding of God's Word.
+No matter what your relationship with the Bible is - skeptical? seeking? steadfast? - you can grow in scholarship and understanding of yourself in relation to God's Word.
 There are historical references, parables, nuances, lessons, warnings, truths - gifts of knowledge and faith in the Book God wrote for us to know.
 We promise to do all we can so you can learn about your Savior, at your pace.

 All of us have been in uncertain situations where we might feel out of place.
 We hope you can see yourself in our growing family at Grace of God.
 Know that you are welcome.
 Our church is growing, too - which means that there are opportunities to get involved doing something you love.